daattali/daattali.github.io/_drafts/2015-05-17-analyzing-rbloggers-posts-via-twitter.md

 Looks like most posts are close to the (0, 0) area, with 20 favorites and 10 retweets being the maximum boundary for most.
 A very small fraction of tweets make it past the 40 favorites or 20 retweets.

+## Most successful posts {#most-successful}

-It seems like there are about 10 posts that are that are much higher up than everyone else, so let's see what the top 10 most shared Rbloggers posts on Twitter were since Sep 2013.
+From the previous plot it seems like there are about 10 posts that are much higher up than everyone else, so let's see what the top 10 most shared Rbloggers posts on Twitter were since Sep 2013.

 |title                                                                                |date       |author           | favorites| retweets| score|
 |:------------------------------------------------------------------------------------|:----------|:----------------|---------:|--------:|-----:|